a-griffiths/AutoSpec/README.md

 _** Note: All output subdirectories will be automatically created._

 ### The Catalog
-The first thing you need to do is create a catalog file (simple text or csv file, not fits).
+The first thing you need to do is create a catalogue file (simple text or csv file, not fits).
 There are two options for this; if you run the code in constant mode (MODE = 'same' in the parameter file), you only need to supply the ID, RA and DEC for each source:
 ```
 #ID     RA      DEC
 (int)   (deg)   (deg)